jenkinsci/service-now-plugin/README.md

 ## Jenkins-ServiceNow Change Workflow

-The central idea for this plugin is to allow the deployment process through Jenkins to manageeverything about a service now change.
+The central idea for this plugin is to allow the deployment process through Jenkins to manage everything about a service now change.
 One of the first pieces from ServiceNow this plugin uses is the idea of a standard change producer.
 This allows teams to build change